Faculty Grants - Guidelines

 The summer grants will be awarded on a competitive basis.
 Individual or small team projects may be funded up to $2,000.00, depending on the length of time involved and the complexity of the project.
 Reading grants are funded at $750.00.
 It is expected that the majority of the funded portion of the work will be completed during the summer.
 A faculty member may submit more than one proposal, but at most one will be funded.

-1. Call Ann Schonberger, the Director of the WIC/WST Program, or Mazie Hough, WIC/WST Associate Director (x1228), to discuss any questions you may have about the grants, especially if you are considering applying for one of the larger grants.
+1. Call Mazie Hough, WGS Associate Director (x1228), to discuss any questions you may have about the grants, especially if you are considering applying for one of the larger grants.
 Call one of us by March 1 if possible.

 3. Intents to plan will be returned to you with comments.

-4. Make an appointment, if you want assistance, to discuss your proposal with the WIC/WST Director, Associate Director, or a consultant designated by them.
+4. Make an appointment, if you want assistance, to discuss your proposal with the WGS Associate Director, or a consultant designated by them.

 5. Prepare a full proposal that responds to the guidelines below.
-The original and eight copies (nine total) of the full proposal, each to include the signed cover sheet, the abstract, the budget, the description of the project, the bibliography, and a current curriculum vitae (2 to 3 pages)for each applicant, should be delivered to the WIC/WST Office by 4:30 PM on Monday, April 4, 2011.
+The original and eight copies (nine total) of the full proposal, each to include the signed cover sheet, the abstract, the budget, the description of the project, the bibliography, and a current curriculum vitae (2 to 3 pages)for each applicant, should be delivered to the WGS Office by 3:00 PM on Monday.